-Discovery requests are a common legal tool used in auto accident injury claims to gather evidence and information from parties involved in the case.
-The discovery process allows both sides to gather information and evidence that will be used to build their case.
+Discovery requests are a common legal tool used in auto accident injury claims in Alabama to gather evidence and information from parties involved in the case.
+The discovery process in Alabama allows both sides to gather information and evidence that will be used to build their case.

-Types of discovery requests: There are several types of discovery requests that can be used in auto accident injury claims, including:
+Types of discovery requests in Alabama: There are several types of discovery requests that can be used in Alabama auto accident injury claims, including:

 Interrogatories: Written questions that must be answered under oath.
 These questions can be used to gather information about the accident, the parties involved, and any potential witnesses.